radiantlogic-v8/documentation-new/documentation/use-cases/ldap-directory-replacement.md

 Likewise, the legacy LDAP directory isn’t immediately switched off overnight.
 There is generally a temporary time period where both the legacy LDAP directory and the RadiantOne Directory store must co-exist.
 This results in a required temporary synchronization process between the two.

-The persistent cache refresh process is in charge of keeping the LDAP directory in sync with the target RadiantOne Directory store.
+The persistent cache refresh process keeps the LDAP directory in sync with the target RadiantOne Directory store during this transition periord.
 This configuration is outlined in [Chapter 3](03-import-data-into-radiantone-universal-directory).

 ### Analyze Client Requests

-Once applications are modified to point to the RadiantOne Directory, analyze the <RLI\_HOME>/vds\_server/logs/vds\_server.log to track the sequence of requests in an effort to determine what settings to tweak in RadiantOne.
+Once applications are modified to point to the RadiantOne Directory, analyze the `vds_server.log` to track the sequence of requests in an effort to determine what settings to tweak in RadiantOne.
+This log file can be viewed from Classic Control Panel > Server Control Panel > Log Viewer.

 Items to pay special attention to: